KalaKit/KalaExtract/docs/spec_1_0.md

 ### Decompress existing binary bundle

-The `--decompress` flag is optional, if the target bundle is already not marked with the **supported compression extension** and `--decompress` is used then the bundle is returned as is.
+If the target bundle is already not marked with the **supported compression extension** then the bundle is returned as is.

 Command: kalaextract --decompress all x y